 Newer roots are better at adapting than older roots are.
 I wrote an entire article about this subject in more detail, which you can read by clicking here.

 If aerial roots are just too unsightly for you, then there is a way to hinder their growth.
 Make a note though that I am totally against this method of hindering aerial roots on orchids.
 This method will make your orchid suffer and it most likely will not bloom that year.

-Remember that the orchid sends out aerial roots to make itself more stable?
+Remember that the orchid sends out aerial roots to make itself more stable.
 If you have a massive phalaenopsis (moth orchid or butterfly orchid), for example, with large leaves, and a tiny little root system, the aerial roots want to stabilize the plant—mainly so it won’t fall over.

 When it produces the flower spike, the weight of the flowers can make the entire plant topple over, crashing to the ground.
 To avoid this, the orchid sends out aerial roots as feelers, looking to latch onto anything around it.